White Bird Hill Summit

 The contract for the original road, 22 mi from the mouth of White Bird Creek at the Salmon River to Grangeville, was awarded in late 1918.
-Completed in 1921 and first paved in 1938, it rose slightly higher to 4429 ft, due to the absence of a summit cut.
+Completed in 1921 and first paved in 1938, it rose 184 ft higher to 4429 ft, due to the absence of a summit cut.
 Located to the east, the old road was twice the length and had a multitude of switchbacks ascending a treeless slope.
 On the present highway, the descent north of the summit is less dramatic as the grade drops less than 850 ft in the forest with few curves onto the Camas Prairie towards Grangeville at 3400 ft.

 White Bird Hill Summit marks the divide between the Salmon River and the Camas Prairie.
 The Battle of White Bird Canyon of the Nez Perce War occurred in the valley south of the summit in 1877.
 The summit is named after Chief White Bird, a leader of the Nez Perce tribe.

 A car is seen driving through one of the rock cuts approaching White Bird Summit Hill in spring time.

-As far back as the early 1950s, alternatives were proposed; one in 1952 bypassed the summit and Grangeville by continuing down the lower Salmon River another 15 mi, then climbed Rock Creek to Graves Creek to Cottonwood.
+As far back as the early 1950s, alternatives were proposed; one in 1952 bypassed the summit, Grangeville, and Fenn by continuing down the lower Salmon River another 15 mi to an elevation of around 1350 ft at the mouth of Rock Creek.
+It then climbed Rock Creek and Graves Creek up to Cottonwood at 3520 ft.